In-Distribution and Out-of-Distribution Self-supervised ECG Representation Learning for Arrhythmia Detection: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper we analyzed ECG-based arrhythmia detection using SSL methods, in ID and OOD settings.
 To this end, we studied the distributions of three popular ECG-based arrhythmia datasets to identify and quantify the their relative distributions and to determine whether they can be considered ID or OOD.
 Next, we implement three popular SSL methods, SimCLR, BYOL, and SwAV for ECG-based arrhythmia detection.
-In analyzing the augmentation parameters we found that in general, certain augmentation techniques such as mix of augmentations, time warping and masking, improve the learning of ECG representations and result in better generalization, while negation augmentation showed poor performance.
+In analyzing the augmentation parameters we found that in general, certain augmentation techniques such as mix of augmentations, time warping, and masking, improve the learning of ECG representations and result in better generalization, while negation augmentation showed poor performance.
 In comparing different SSL techniques with state-of-the-art, we observed highly competitive performances in both ID and OOD settings, while among the SSL methods, SwAV outperformed the others.
 Another interesting finding of our work is that SSL techniques can detect arrhythmia in OOD settings with competitive performance to that of ID settings.
-Lastly, we conducted a per-class analysis for each dataset to understand the performance of the SSL methods toward detection of different diseases and found that false negative errors are more common than false positives.
-A number of future directions can be considered to expand and improve upon the work presented in this paper.
-One approach in expanding our work could be to explore smaller step sizes and larger ranges of parameters for each augmentation in the search for the optimum augmentation parameters.
-Moreover, more advanced augmentations, for example those applied in the frequency domain, could be considered.
-In this study, we explored each augmentation individually, and the mix of all of the augmentations together.
-Nonetheless, different combinations of augmentations may exhibit various behaviors, which could be explored through forward/backward selection methodologies in the future.
-In terms of the SSL methods considered, more methods could be explored, and the number and type of architectures and backbone encoders could also be expanded.
-Lastly, using a combination of different datasets for pre-training the SSL models may result in learning more generalizable ECG representations, which could further improve the performance in OOD settings.
+Lastly, we conducted a per-class analysis for each dataset to understand the performance of the SSL methods toward the detection of different diseases and found that false negative errors are more common than false positives.